Wellspring-Fellowship/ChurchHymnal/posts/2015-05-09-and-can-it-be-that-i-should-gain.markdown

 ---
 layout: post
-title: "AND CAN IT BE THAT I SHOULD GAIN?"
+title: "And Can It Be That I Should Gain?"
 date: 2015-05-09T13:40:02-05:00
 song: "71"
 ---